gbv/articleformat/README.md

 ## title
 ### Titel

-Der vollständige Titel des Artikels
+Der vollständige Titel des Artikels.
+Der Eintrag in diesem Feld kann ggf. aus mehreren Teilen des Titels in der Datenquelle gebildet werden, z.B.
+'Research on Phosphatases of Belladona Leaves and Their Purification' plus 'Part 1' -> 'Research on Phosphatases of Belladona Leaves and Their Purification, Part 1'.

 `title`